nexiality/documentation/userguide/BatchFiles.md

 ---------------------------------------------

 #### **nexial-lib-downloader**
-This script will download the additional library which is required by nexial but was not provided as part of nexial build.
+This script will download the nexial-lib library to `${user.home}/.nexial/lib/`.
+This library (nexial-lib) is required by nexial while running any script.
-It will download library to `${user.home}/.nexial/lib/`.
-All other batch file has been configured to load the library from this location.

 User don't need to run this script manually, this will be called when we will run any script using `nexial.cmd`/`nexial.sh`.
-Nexial will automatically decide whether it should download or not based on the configured version in `${NEXIAL_HOME}/lib/nexial-lib-version.txt`.
+Nexial will automatically decide whether it should download or not based on the version configuration in `${NEXIAL_HOME}/lib/nexial-lib-version.txt` file.

 If you want to run this manually you can run it, you don't need to pass any command-line argument.
 <br/>